ryanspletzer/ryanspletzer.github.io/_posts/2024-02-01-ai-is-frosting-on-the-data-cake.md

 weird-tasting results.

-To that end, it's really important to think about which data is ripe for the plucking, and come up with systems to ensure freshness and evict stale items, or at a minimum provide some heuristics or approaches signal to downstream data pipelines when certain items shouldn't be incorporated into the mix.
+To that end, it's really important to think about which data is ripe for the plucking, and come up with systems to ensure freshness and evict stale items, or at a minimum provide some heuristics or approaches to signal to downstream data pipelines when certain items shouldn't be incorporated into the mix.

 This freshness problem has interesting ramifications when it comes to training models: if you train a model on data that becomes stale, what are the consequences of that?
 Will it entail retraining?
 Can you train over what's been previously